fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 # Warning

-Since we are stepping right outside of our comfort zone as JavaScript developers this part may require you to do a detour and familiarize yourself with shell / command line / command prompt / terminal before gettings started.
+Since we are stepping right outside of our comfort zone as JavaScript developers this part may require you to do a detour and familiarize yourself with shell / command line / command prompt / terminal before getting started.

 If you've only ever used a graphical user interface and never touched e.g. linux or terminal on mac or get stuck in the first exercises I recommend doing the Part 1 of "Computing tools for CS studies" first: <https://tkt-lapio.github.io/en/>.
 Skip the section for "SSH connection" and Exercise 11.
 Otherwise it includes everything you're going to need to get started here!